 Chronic Pain Disease Claims

-If you have been hurt in an accident and your pain symptoms are not subsiding, are consistently feeling in pain, or have not healed in line with your doctor’s initial prognosis, you may be suffering from a chronic pain disease.
-Should this be the case, you are entitled to make a claim if the accident that caused your injuries was someone else’s fault.
-At JMW, our aim is to ensure that you are given the support and environment you need to treat your disease and make the best possible recovery.
+If you have been hurt in an accident and your pain symptoms are not subsiding, you are consistently feeling in pain, or have not healed in line with your doctor’s initial prognosis, you may be suffering from a chronic pain disease.
+If this is the case, you are entitled to make a claim for compensation if the accident that caused your injuries was someone else’s fault.
+At JMW, our aim is to ensure that you are given the support you need to treat your disease and make the best possible recovery.